IVSoftware/error-number-extension/README.md

 ***
 **Example of Form Validation**

-For each of the your 3 forms, implement the interface.
+For each of your 3 forms, implement the interface.
 This just means that the 3 form classes are making a promise or contract to provide the  information that the interface requires (in this case by retrieving the text from the textboxes).

     public partial class MainForm : Form, IValidate
     {